Zuidzande is one of the small villages in the west of Zeeland-Flanders. A popular tourist spot, it is near to the seaside resort of Cadzand.

 Atelier ‘De Test’ is located in a former barn in Zuidzande, where Zeeuws workhorses were once stabled, the beams showing off their 200 years of age.
 Belgian and Dutch artists and artisans exhibit their choicest ceramics here.

 Conveniently located between Cadzand, Groede and Sluis, Zuidzande is a perfect base for a Zeeland holiday.
-Go to one of our Inspiration points or Zeeland Vakantie to explore your options.
+Visit one of our Inspiration points or Zeeland Vakantie to explore your options.